alexeymhv/adop-cartridges-cookbook/_docs/recipes/running-sq-analysis.md

 def projectNameKey = projectFolderName.toLowerCase().replace("/", "-")
 ```

-The following part should go inside the job definition:
+The following snippets should go inside the job definition.

 ```
     environmentVariables {